 JetBlue changed partners this year from American Express to Barclaycard, and it recently introduced a few new credit cards.
 The standard JetBlue card offers new customers 10,000 bonus points after spending $1,000 on new purchases within 90 days of account opening.
-You also earn 3x points on JetBlue purchases, 2x points at restaurants and grocery stores and 1 point per $1 on all other purchases.
+You also earn 3 points per $1 spent on JetBlue purchases, 2 points per $1 at restaurants and grocery stores and 1 point per $1 on all other purchases.
 Other benefits include a 50% savings on in-flight purchases and 12 months 0% APR introductory financing on balance transfers made within 45 days of account opening.
 There is no annual fee for this card.

 The JetBlue Plus card has a $99 annual fee and offers new cardholders 30,000 bonus points after spending $1,000 within 90 days of account opening.
 It features 6x points on JetBlue purchases, 2x points at restaurants and grocery stores, and 1x elsewhere.
 In addition to the features of the standard JetBlue card, it also offers a free checked bag, a 10% rebate on points redeemed, a 5,000 point account anniversary bonus and the ability to earn Mosaic status after spending $50,000 in a calendar year.

 Credit One recently announced its partnership with NASCAR, becoming the official credit card of the racing league.
 This card offers 2% cash back on NASCAR purchases and 1% cash back elsewhere.
 This card is offered to those rebuilding credit, with an annual fee that can be as high as $99.
 Those with average credit will have a lower annual fee, and customers with excellent credit may not have an annual fee at all.

 Remember, it’s important to read the terms and conditions carefully before deciding what credit card may be right for you.
 If you decide on a card, it’s a good idea to check your credit before you fill out any applications as your credit score plays a role in what deals you may qualify for.
 (You can see two of your scores for free, updated monthly, on Credit.com.)